francescovidaich964/booking-hotel-scraper/README.md

 # Web Scraper to extract hotel prices from Booking.com

+Starting from the original repository of [ScrapeHero Tutorials](https://www.scrapehero.com/scrape-property-data-from-booking-com-using-google-chrome/), I wanted to improve the tool to collect more information for each search (like scraping all pages of results, the informations of different rooms of same hotels, etc.)

+## Original README

 Scraper to get Hotel price details from any search on Booking.com

 Full article at [ScrapeHero Tutorials](https://www.scrapehero.com/scrape-property-data-from-booking-com-using-google-chrome/)

 ## Usage